 - For releasing toxins: UTIs and urination

-- For fruit juice: UTIs and cranberry juice
+- For a natural antibacterial drink: UTIs and cranberry juice

-- For vitamin C: UTIs and vitamin C
+- For improving immune function: UTIs and vitamin C

-- For sexual hygiene: UTIs and sexual hygiene
+- For reducing microbial risks from sex: UTIs and sexual hygiene

 A note about sex and gender